 After the five minutes are up, run it under cold water, but again, just a wee bit of rubbing.
 At this point, the chocolate can still be seen but faded.
 If you use hot water this will NOT work, as hot water only grounds the stain in further.

 Toss it in the washing machine at a cold water setting along with your other clothes.

 When the cycle is done, take it out of the washer.
 I dare you to find the stain.

-Put in the dryer on any standard setting.
+Put the clothing in the dryer on any standard setting.
 By this time the stain is out and heat will be safe.

 Step 5 - Wear it

 Now that peace and harmony, and clothing have been restored, take the kids out for chocolate ice cream to celebrate.

 © 2016 Lori Colbo